Downtown Reinvestment Grant

 3.1 General Review Criteria

 Proposals will be examined for completeness and eligibility.
-Incomplete proposals and those that do not meet eligibility requirements will be rejected.
-At the time of the award the applicant must own the property, but may have a property under option or contract during the grant application and review process.
+Incomplete proposals and those that do not meet eligibility requirements may be rejected.
+At the time of the award the applicant must own the property, but may have a property under option/ contract or have a long-term lease per Section 2.1 Eligibility during the grant application and review process.
 Government owned property is not eligible.

 All awards will be selected through a competitive process.
 The committee will take into consideration the following community development goals, including but not limited to: preservation and expansion of housing; community and neighborhood revitalization; expansion of economic opportunities; and collaboration with local development community.